RidiculousPower/rpbdb-ruby/README.txt

 == DECLARING A CLASS AS DATABASE OBJECT:

-	The best way to use Rbdb with Ruby is with Database-Enabled Objects, which we will refer to as "Database Objects".
+	The best way to use RPbdb with Ruby is with Database-Enabled Objects, which we will refer to as "Database Objects".

 	Database Objects permit essentially transparent storage of objects.
 The object's class becomes